 During the Olympics, winners get gold medals, home country adoration, and probably the most euphoric high any athlete can feel.
-Years of hard work, training and sacrifice (and sometimes a bit of luck) turn into a Olympic glory.
-It is usually a singular moment for the athlete (or athletes) to enjoy, as the number of Olympic gold medal winners might be small, but repeat gold medalists are infintisimal.
+Years of hard work, training, and sacrifice (and sometimes a bit of luck) turn into Olympic glory.
+It is usually a singular moment for the athlete (or athletes) to enjoy, as the number of Olympic gold medal winners might be small, but repeat gold medalists are infinitesimal.

 So when you see that snowboarder fly down the mountain, knowing they’ve hit a great run, they are happy.
 Hell, they are even dancing to the tunes playing on the mountain venue.
 When their score goes up, jubilation and jumping and screaming and yelling.
 It’s pretty fantastic.